 More weird.
 Turtles, specifically their upper shell, not their cute slow-moving feet.
 Pelodiscus sinensis is the name of the critter, from which a patented Chinese medicine is derived and used for cancer and sometimes HIV/AIDS.

 Deodorant.
 You can make a natural deodorant using clary sage essential oil.
 Put 15 drops of it in a spray bottle with 1/2 cup witch hazel and 1/4 teaspoon baking soda.

 Hair loss can be helped with Amla or Indian gooseberry.
 It could actually be a blessing for you, since it is packed with antioxidants like vitamin C which might help hair loss if it hasn’t been too long of a time.
 Buy alma juice or powder and mix it with lemon juice.
 Put it on scalp and let it dry.
 Rinse with gentle shampoo whenever you want.
 Some of you already realize that Amla is one of the three fruits in “Triphala” an amazing supplement that supports gut health and intestinal conditions.
 You can certainly take Triphala if you want, along with the topical treatment of Amla.

 Itchiness and minor lesions and bug bites can be relieved if you add some essential oils to your aloe vera gel.
 I bought a little 2 ounce mini bottle of aloe vera gel then added 10 drops of lavender, 10 drops of myrrh and 10 drops bergamot.
 Shake it up and apply.
 If it is not strong enough you can add 5 drops tea tree oil.

-If you have any folk remedies that a loved one handed down to you, please post it in my comment section below so our entire community can benefit.
+If you have any folk remedies that a loved one handed down to you, or others you know that really work, please post it in my comment section below so our entire community can benefit.
 Thanks!